ukusyaoi/ukusyaoi/README.md

 The most important detail is that the characters in Hetalia are nations with human characteristics, making them NOT entirely human.

-So, the "raise" in the system of Hetalia may not be the usual "raise" in human context.
-As nations raise each other up and influence each other.
+So, the "raise" in the system of Hetalia may not be the usual "raise" in a human context.
+As nations raise each other and influence each other.

 ### And as much as England 'raised' America,

-- Their pre-revolution relationship was colonisation, nothing more.
+- Their pre-revolution relationship was colonization, nothing more.
 And they never called each other brothers, so there isn't a canon way to know that they view each other as brothers:
 - **In the African War Front episode (127), when a soldier claimed that the two were brothers, England was the one who dismissed it, although it would usually be America as he is the one who revolted to refute that, showing he __himself__ knows that they aren't brothers**.
-- Their 'siblingship' is easily breakable as, again, their pre-revolution relationship at its core was colonisation, **not true brothers**, and such bonds can break this way because these characters are essentially nations who work differently from a normal human being and should not be tied down by **human standards**.
+- Their 'siblingship' is easily breakable as, again, their pre-revolution relationship at its core was colonization, **not true brothers**, and such bonds can break this way because these characters are essentially nations who work differently from normal human beings and should not be tied down by **human standards**.

-As an example, despite being an ex-colony, Denmark/Norway is **NOT** an incestuous ship.
+As an example, despite being an ex-colony, Denmark/Norway is **NOT** an incestrous ship.
 > This creates the argument that the rage behind this 'incest' debate was actually a mere strongly advertised **bias** haters made rather than a real point.

 ### Important to remember it's an anime: meaning it's influenced by Asian culture/views.